-Our creamy pasta Primavera recipe is a heavenly twist on the classic.
+Our creamy pasta Primavera recipe is a heavenly twist on the classic pasta dish with spring vegetables.
 Or perhaps a sinful version – you be the judge.

 Go straight to the Recipe Card or

 Read on for useful tips and step-by-step pictures (1 min)

 About This Pasta Primavera Recipe

 We started making pasta Primavera in this manner a few years ago, after an extended trip to Germany where we literally went on a binge of Schinkennudeln (fried pasta with egg and ham).